shlee1223/did-doc-architecture/docs/architecture/Software Architecture.md

 ![](images/component_wallet_service.svg)

-Wallet Service는 OpenDID가 제공하는 SDK를 이용하여 아래 기능을 구현한 container이다.
+The Wallet Service implements the following functions using the OpenDID SDK:

-- Client wallet attestation
+- Client wallet attestation:
-    - Client wallet의 DID Document를 서명하여 Trust Agent가 wallet의 authenticity 확인

-데이터 모델만 정의하고 API는 정의하고 있지 않으므로 구현체가 이를 별도로 구현하여야 한다.
-상세한 내용은 [USER-REG], [DATA-SPEC] 문서를 참조한다.
+    - Signs the DID Document of the client wallet to confirm its authenticity with the Trust Agent.

+Since only the data model is defined, providers must implement the API.
+Refer to the [USER-REG] and [DATA-SPEC] documents for more details.

 <div style="page-break-after: always;"></div>